Infrared Spectrometer for ExoMars

 Infrared Spectrometer for ExoMars (ISEM) is an infrared spectrometer for remote sensing that is part of the science payload on board the European Space Agency's Rosalind Franklin rover, tasked to search for biosignatures and biomarkers on Mars.
-The rover is planned to be launched in August–October 2022 and land on Mars in spring 2023.
+The rover is planned to be launched not earlier than 2028 and land on Mars in 2029.

 ISEM will provide context assessment of the surface mineralogy in the vicinity of the Rosalind Franklin rover for selection of potential astrobiological targets.
 The Principal Investigator is Oleg Korablev from the Russian Space Research Institute (IKI).

 Overview

 The Infrared Spectrometer for ExoMars (ISEM) is being developed by the Russian Space Research Institute (IKI).
 It will be the first instance of near-infrared spectroscopy (NIR) observations done from the Mars surface.
 The instrument will be installed on the Rosalind Franklin rover's mast to measure reflected solar radiation in the near infrared range for context assessment of the surface mineralogy in the vicinity of Rosalind Franklin for selection of potential astrobiological targets.
 As the number of samples obtained with the drill will be limited, the selection of high-value sites for drilling will be crucial.
 Working with PanCam (a high-resolution panoramic camera), ISEM will aid in the selection of potential targets, especially water-bearing minerals, for close-up investigations and drilling sites.

 ISEM could detect, if present, organic compounds, including evolving trace gases such as hydrocarbons like methane in the Martian atmosphere.